- This post contains affiliate links. Read more here.

 You can substitute any kind of flour you like for the oats, cornmeal, and whole wheat flour in this recipe.
 You can also substitute canned sweet potato or even sweet potato baby food if that’s what you have.
 You definitely need a bone-shaped cookie cutter, though.

 These limited-ingredient sweet potato treats made by Natural Balance contain your choice of protein, sweet potato, and not much else.
-This Amazon add-on item comes in six flavors and three different sizes from 8 ounces for $3.94 to 28 ounces for $18.49.
+This Amazon add-on item comes in six flavors and three different sizes.

 Sweet and nutty KONG stuffing recipe